payshares-legacy/payshares-viewer/CONTRIBUTING.md

 ## Submitting Changes

-* <a href="https://www.clahub.com/agreements/stellar/stellar-viewer">Sign the Contributor License Agreement</a>.
+* <a href="https://www.clahub.com/agreements/payshares/payshares-viewer">Sign the Contributor License Agreement</a>.
 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the [stellar-viewer](https://github.com/stellar/stellar-viewer) repository in the Stellar organization.
+* Submit a pull request to the [payshares-viewer](https://github.com/payshares/payshares-viewer) repository in the Payshares organization.
  * Include a descriptive commit message
  * Changes contributed via pull request should focus on a single issue at a time
  * Rebase your local changes against the master branch.
 Resolve any conflicts that arise.